Shefa-li/Shefa-li/README.md

 ## 🚀 About Me

 - 📍 Mumbai, Maharashtra
-- A Dev in Mumbai, India 🇮🇳 using Angular and sprinkling magic ✨ on user interfaces.
+-    Using Angular and sprinkling magic ✨ on user interfaces.
 -🌱 Currently Diving into open-source: Aiming to contribute to projects that enhance my ecosystem.

 ## 🛠️ Tech Stack